AbdullahSaimun/spring-boot-mail-sending/README.md

 ## Features

 - Sends a simple email with a daily report.
-- Configurable SMTP settings via `application.properties`.
+- Configurable SMTP settings via `application.yml`.
 - Easy to extend for additional functionalities.

 ## Prerequisites